Montgomery County Tennessee Salvation Army emergency programs.

-Assistance from the Salvation Army can help low income families in Clarksville as well as the surrounding County.
+Assistance from the Salvation Army can help low income families in Clarksville as well as the surrounding County on Montgomery Tennessee.
 The organization offers assistance to a wide range of residents, ranging from seniors to the unemployed and single parents.
-While most of their programs are limited, such as funds for paying bills or rent, others are more available, including a food pantry and case management.
+While most of their programs are limited, such as funds for paying bills or rent, others are more available, including a free food pantry and case management.
 In addition, referrals are also provided to other local services.
 More details on the resources available in Montgomery County are below.

 There also also soup kitchens in the region that feed the homeless and people facing poverty.
 The centers provide a hot meal, such as lunch or dinner to the disadvantaged, and the Salvation Army can provide referrals to these locations.
 Meals, water and other vouchers may be issued as a form of immediate relief to people impacted by a disaster in Tennessee, whether it is a fire or tornado.